 The butted seam itself is made like this:

+Each end of the length of sinew is threaded onto a needle that has a smaller diameter than the tool you used to punch the holes.
+I found smaller, shorter needles easier to work with.
 One needle is put through the first hole on one side, in through the face of the leather and out through the edge.
 Then it's put through the first hole on the other side, in through the edge and out through the face.
+You have the middle of your thread between the edges of the leather, and a needle with thread on it dangling from each side. |

 One needle is put through the second hole on the side it's on, in through the face of the leather and out through the edge.
 Then it's put through the second hole on the other side, in through the edge of the leather and out through the face.
+Now both needles are on one side, one above the other. |

 The upper needle is put through the second hole on the side it's on, in through the face of the leather and out through the edge.
 Then it's put through the second hole on the other side, in through the edge of the leather and out through the face.
+Now you have the needles on opposite sides again, with two strands of thread running between the holes they're coming out of. |

+You continue on in this fashion until you reach the other end of the edges you're joining.
+Every few stitches you pull the threads snug, drawing the edges together.
 When you reach the end, you make sure the stitching is even and smooth and your seam is nice and tight, inserting a blunt tapestry needle or something similar under the loops where necessary and pulling on it to carefully work any slack down to the needle ends of the thread.
-Then you turn the work and stitch in the other direction for two or three stitches before cutting off the excess thread level with the surface.
+Then you turn the work and stitch in the other direction for two or three stitches before cutting off the excess thread level with the surface. |

+Leave the piece to dry overnight.
+After that, it will be fairly stiff.
+You should be able to slip it off the form without loosing its shape.
 (The leather doesn't shrink much, by the way.
 The picture to the right shows a different piece than the pictures above.
 I soaked the first for too long and the leather got so mushy that the thread cut right through it when I pulled the stitches tight.
 The second one, obviously, was cut a little shorter.
-If you don't encounter any resistance when you start to poke your holes, let the leather dry a bit before you proceed, and you'll save yourself the hassle of starting over.)
+If you don't encounter any resistance when you start to poke your holes, let the leather dry a bit before you proceed, and you'll save yourself the hassle of starting over.) |

 Next I cut another piece of leather into a rectangle a little longer top to bottom than the first with two tabs roughly the size and shape of the ends of the tube I'd made projecting from the center top and bottom edges.
 Using stamps, I created a simple pattern on the middle section.
 Then I cut two pairs of slits just to either side of that area, one near the top and one near the bottom.
 I fed a blunt tapestry needle through each pair of slits and wiggled it around, to stretch the openings a bit.
 Then I punched evenly-spaced holes along the straight edges, again using my glover's needle.
 The ones along the sides were angled like the ones on the first piece of leather.
 The ones on the top and bottom went straight through.
 Finally, I cut the piece in two, across the middle.